Skip to main content

 Lhasa Exploration

-In the morning, visit Drepung Monastery, a sprawling monastic citadel that once nurtured the spiritual lives of over ten thousand monks.
+You will first visit Drepung Monastery, a sprawling monastic citadel that once nurtured the spiritual lives of over ten thousand monks.
 Within its sacred halls, the Coqen Hall demonstrates the fascinating, philosophical depth of Tibetan Buddhism.

 Venturing further into Loseling College (or a similar section of Drepung), you encounter the disciplined routines of monastic life.